Queen Camilla: Victims of rape and sexual abuse

 After visiting nine rape crisis centres in 2009 and hearing accounts from survivors, Camilla began raising awareness and advocating ways to help victims of rape and sexual abuse to overcome and move past their trauma.
 She often speaks to victims at a rape crisis centre in Croydon and visits other centres to meet staff and victims, around the United Kingdom and during overseas tours.
-During a 2008 meeting with the then-mayor of London, Boris Johnson, Camilla recounted an incident from her teenage years when on a train to Paddington at 16 or 17, a man assaulted her—only for her to defend herself using her shoe and then report the man to authorities, leading to his arrest.
+During a 2008 meeting with the then-mayor of London, Boris Johnson and later on a BBC Radio 4 programme in 2025, Camilla recounted an incident from her teenage years when on a train to Paddington at 16 or 17, a man assaulted her—only for her to defend herself using her shoe and then report the man to authorities, leading to his arrest.
 In 2010, alongside Boris Johnson, she opened a centre in Ealing, West London, for rape victims.
 The centre later expanded to other areas including Hillingdon, Fulham, Hounslow, and Hammersmith.
 In 2011, Camilla opened the Oakwood Place Essex Sexual Assault Referral Centre at Brentwood Community Hospital in Essex.
 She is patron of the Wiltshire Bobby Van Trust, which provides home security for victims of crime and domestic abuse, and of SafeLives, a charity that campaigns against domestic abuse and violence.

 In 2013, Camilla held a meeting at Clarence House which brought together rape victims and rape support groups.
 Director of Public Prosecutions Keir Starmer and Home Secretary Theresa May (both future prime ministers) were guests at the occasion.
 At the occasion, she introduced a plan to help the victims: about 750 wash-bags, created by her Clarence House staff and packed with luxury toiletries, were distributed to victims at the centres.
 Camilla thought of the gesture after she visited a centre in Derbyshire and asked victims what they would like to help them feel at ease after the trauma and forensic examinations.
 According to Clarence House, the event was the first meeting of high-profile figures to focus exclusively on rape and sexual abuse subjects.
 In the same year, Camilla travelled to Northern Ireland and opened The Rowan, a sexual assault and referral centre at Antrim Area Hospital which was the first centre to provide help and comfort to rape and sexual abuse victims in Northern Ireland.
 In March 2016, during a tour to the Western Balkans with her husband, Camilla visited UNICEF programmes in Montenegro and while there, she discussed child sexual abuse and was shown an exclusive preview of a new app designed to protect children from online sexual abuse.
 The following year, she partnered with retail and pharmacy chain Boots to create a line of wash-bags which will be given to sexual assault referral centres around the United Kingdom.
 As of 2024, it has donated more than 50,000 wash-bags filled with toiletries, which are offered at SARCs after a forensic examination.